Cppkies-Team/Cppkies/docs/types/Achievement.md

 ### Production Achievement

-Creates a production achievement, which are automatically obtained when enough cookies is made from one building.
+Creates a production achievement, which is automatically obtained when enough cookies is made from one building.

 #### Constructor properties